-The National Trust-classified town is 45 minutes’ drive from Wagga Wagga and is a great base for exploring this outstanding food and wine region, with its acclaimed wines, fresh produce, festivals and markets.
-Accommodation options suit a range of budgets in and around Lockhart, which is a little over four hours’ drive northeast of Melbourne and 5h 30 min southwest of Sydney.
+The National Trust-classified town is 45 minutes’ drive southwest of Wagga Wagga and is a great base for exploring the outstanding food and wine region’s exquisite wines, fresh produce, tasty festivals and markets.
+The main street, Green Street, will charm you with its heritage streetscape.

 Green’s Gunyah Museum houses an intriguing collection of artefacts, the wonderful Doris Golder Wool Art Gallery and the Lockhart Visitor Information Centre.
 Here, you’ll find helpful advice on the things to do and see in the area, from the natural attractions to the Lockhart Sculpture Trail.